Emotional Hijacking: When Your Illogical Brain Takes Control

 The ups and downs of relationships make it a good target for emotions to run amok.

-Because most relationships are driven by intense emotions, love, sex, jealousy, anxiety, gut feelings, and instincts – they cannot escape the path of amygdala hijackings.
+Because most relationships are driven by intense emotions, love, intimacy, jealousy, anxiety, gut feelings, and instincts – they cannot escape the path of amygdala hijackings.

-Any time one or two of these emotions take the centre stage, the victim is bound to lose his thinking and fly off the handle.
+Any time one or two of these emotions take the centre stage, you are bound to lose your thinking and fly off the handle.

 For example, a man who has been suspicious of his wife or girlfriend can be overwhelmed by jealousy and anger when he finds her with another man and she cannot give a convincing explanation.